0BananaBig0/from_gcc_to_cpp/docs/dft/CompressionAndCompaction.md

 ##### Advantages

 1. The decoding module is simple to implement.
-2. The linear correlation of the scanning unit is low.
+2. **The linear correlation of the scanning unit is low**.
+   - In a circuit, when referring to linear correlation, this problem involves gate types.
+XOR gates and flip-flops are commonly associated with linear functions, while AND gates and OR gates introduce nonlinearity.
 3. The encoding efficiency is very high.
 4. ATPG commercial tools support it.